Association of Eastern Canadian Sea Kayaking

 a nesting and feeding spot for sea birds, and the deep pool

-at the entrance becomes a warm swimming spot when, during
+at the entrance becomes a warm swimming hole when, during

 10 Outer Island: This former cormorant colony is a